contentful/create-contentful-extension/README.md

 <img src='./docs/step-2-extensions-details.png' width='800'>
 </p>

-- Go to `Content model` configuration
+Go to `Content model` configuration.

 <p>
 <img src='./docs/step-3-configure-field.png' width='800'>
 </p>

-- Select a field in the Content Type.
+Select a field in the Content Type.
 Navigate to `Settings` > `Appearance` of the field.
 Assign the extension to a field.

 <p>
 <img src='./docs/step-4-configure-field-extension.png' width='800'>
 </p>

-- Go to the content of this Content Type and enable [mixed content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/fixing-mixed-content) at your browser so that development version that is served from your local machine could be rendered within `https://app.contentful.com`.
+Go to the content of this Content Type and enable [mixed content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/fixing-mixed-content) at your browser so that development version that is served from your local machine could be rendered within `https://app.contentful.com`.

 <p>
 <img src='./docs/step-5-extension-is-not-visible.png' width='800'>